 - Scoop cake into balls.
-I use a 1-inch ice cream scoop for this.
+I use a 1-inch spring release scoop for this.

 - Place balls on a sheet of waxed paper.
-I use a 8x12 inch casserole dish that will fit in my freezer and place the waxed paper in it.
+I use an 8x12 inch casserole dish that will fit in my freezer and place the waxed paper in it.

 - Freeze for 20 to 30 minutes or refrigerate an hour.